Mahestro320/SMC-Client/README.md

 ## How to connect

 To connect to a server, you can modify the "server.address" and "server.port" keys of the "data/config.ini" configuration file using the shell or a standard text editor

+## Configuration file

+The configuration file is stored at `data\config.ini`.
+It contains this values:

+- `server.address` and `server.port`: This is the ip address the client will try to connect to
+- `server.connect_at_launch`: Set it to 0 to not have the client connect to the server when launching, 1 to have it do so
+- `stdout.verbose`: Activates / deactivates verbose output